 What has long been needed is joined-up thinking - an integrated approach to planning, managing and protecting our seas.

 What has long been needed is joined-up thinking – an integrated approach to planning, managing and protecting our seas.
 We welcome the Government’s recognition of the need for change in terms of policy, planning and licensing; and its belief that the new system can be achieved while holding firm to the principles of sustainable development.

 We are committed to working with Government and other stakeholders to ensure that the Act makes a significant contribution by putting in place cost-effective regulation and marine management that benefits both business and the environment.

-- Clear objectives covering economic and social, as well as environmental needs
+Clear objectives which cover economic and social, as well as environmental needs

-- Transitional arrangements while the new framework is put in place.
+Transitional arrangements while any new framework or legislation is put in place

 The development of a UK Marine Policy Statement to define priorities under the umbrella of sustainable development is essential.
 It is, however, inevitable that issues will arise and it is equally important that the new legislation includes robust mechanisms designed to resolve them.